rgeraldporter/monastery-monads/README.md

 ## Safe Monadic Types for Javascript (and TypeScript)

-NOTE: This is in early stages.
-Don't use this yet unless you'd really like to help testing it.

 ## Premise

 This module allows you to create a monad of any of the primatives (plus Array and a Maybe type), or build your own.
 This can allow you to build truly immutable values (including `Object` and `Array`) and comes runtime type enforcement without adding a type system such as TypeScript or Flow.

+## Status

-This is very experimental!
-When this has proven usable it will be promoted version 1.x.
+This is in an experimental stage!
+When this has proven usable it will be promoted as a version 1.0.

+So far I am not aware of any technical flaws other than some TypeScript `@ts-ignore` markers that need to be fixed and removed.
+However, I feel that a project of this kind requires extensive proof through testing and examples before making claims of stability.

 ## Documentation

-Put simply there are three types of monads in here: Primatives, Maybe, and custom Types.
+There are four types of monads in Monastery: Primatives, Data Structures, Maybe, and custom Types.

-_This is a work in progress, more documentation is forthcoming._
+_This is a work in progress, and thus documentation is incomplete._

-### Primative Monads
+### Primative Monads & Data Structure Monads

-Each primative is the name of the Javascript primative (and some other things), prepended with `$`:
+Each primative is the name of the Javascript primative or data structure, prepended with `$`:

 -   `$Number`
 -   `$String`